scottcgi/MojoTween/Documentation/Documentation-en.md

     <code>static void DisposeAllNativeData()</code>
   </summary>

-  >Disposes all native data with [Allocator.Persistent], called when [ApplicationQuit].
+  >Disposes all native data with Allocator.Persistent, called when ApplicationQuit.
-  >If not dispose the native data, calling the [Finalize] of [DisposeSentinel] by GC, will cause an editor error when app quit.
+  >If not dispose the native data, calling the Finalize of DisposeSentinel by GC, will cause an editor error when app quit.
 </details>